Providing Non Surgical Treatments forHerniated Discs

 How we can help

-Most of the time chiropractic for disc herniations is successful and you can be taken care of conservatively avoiding spine surgery.
-The first thing that we do at Broadway Chiropractic in Denver is determine through examination and imaging which disc or discs are involved and how severe the injury.
-Then, we determine if you are a candidate for conservative care.
-If so, we gently start restoring normal motion back in the spine so that we can start to "rehydrate" the disc and take stress off of the injured area.
+Restoring normal motion to the spine also "rehydrates" the disc with water, oxygen, and nutrients which it needs to heal.
+By using decompression therapy, we can unload the discs and take stress off of the injured area.
 As the disc starts to heal and pressure comes off of the nerves, the pain and/ or numbness can subside.
 We do this with some combination of gentle chiropractic techniques, decompression therapy, and exercises/stretches.
-Our goal is to get you out of pain now while also addressing the underlying cause of your disc herniation, so that this doesn’t happen to you again.
+Our goal is to get you out of pain now while addressing the underlying cause of your disc herniation, so it doesn't happen again.

 If you are suffering with a disc herniation and searching for a Denver chiropractor and want to get rid of the pain so you can sleep, work, walk, sit pain free, ski, golf, and play with your kids again, call us (303) 733-3522.